 All information for the public, as well as translations and other formats, are available on the NHS inform (external site).

 Influenza (Flu) immunisation is offered from October to March to everyone aged 65 and over, pregnant women, anyone with a serious health condition, and all health care workers.
 The annual flu vaccine is the safest and most effective way to help protect against this unpredictable virus.
-The Scottish Government Chief Medical Officer letter (August 2018) provides information on key elements of the Influenza Immunisation Programme (external PDF 396 KB).
+The Scottish Government Chief Medical Officer letter (external PDF, 188KB) provides information on key elements of the Influenza Immunisation Programme.

 Resources such as posters and web images to help promote the seasonal flu vaccination are available on the NHS inform website.